MR-ant1/API-Backend-rrss/README.md

 ### ABOUT API :blue_book:

-This API allows to create and login a user to write posts to share with the rest of people.
+This API allows to create and to log in a user to write posts to share with the rest of the people.
 You will interact in different ways:

-- Registering and login your new user before doing any action over your profile or posts
+- Registering and log in your new user before doing any action over your profile or posts
-- Reading any post from any user by searching for his account.
+- Reading any post from any user by searching for their account.
 - Checking or update your profile info
 - Creation of new posts where you can add a title and a text.
 This post can receive likes from all others users and you can also give or remove likes to your own or other users posts
 - Delete, update or look for your own posts.
-Also look for other users posts by his profile ID, or by Post ID
+Also look for other users posts by their profile ID, or by Post ID
 - Consulting all existent users info (super_admin)